C Diminished Seventh Guitar Arpeggio

 Also known as: dim7, °7, o7

 The C Diminished Seventh arpeggio contains 4 notes (C, Eb, Gb, A).
-Use the interactive fretboard above to explore this arpeggio on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Guitar.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the C Diminished Seventh Arpeggio